GaryYufei/AlignLLMHumanSurvey/README.md

 A collection of papers and resources about aligning large language models (LLMs) with human.

+Large Language Models (LLMs) trained on extensive textual corpora have emerged as leading solutions for a broad array of Natural Language Processing (NLP) tasks.
+Despite their notable performance, these models are prone to certain limitations such as misunderstanding human instructions, generating potentially biased content, or factually incorrect (hallucinated) information.
+Hence, aligning LLMs with human expectations has become an active area of interest within the research community.
+This survey presents a comprehensive overview of these alignment technologies, including the following aspects.
+(1) Data collection (2) Training methodologies (3) Model Evaluation.
+In conclusion, we collate and distill our findings, shedding light on several promising future research avenues in the field.
+This survey, therefore, serves as a valuable resource for anyone invested in understanding and advancing the alignment of LLMs to better suit human-oriented tasks and expectations.

 We hope this repository can help researchers and practitioners to get a better understanding of this emerging field.
 If this repository is helpful for you, plase help us by citing this paper:
 ```bash
 @article{aligning_llm_human,